Definition tables¶

 -- Otherwise: Defines texture glow when viewed as a dropped item

--- A value outside the range 0 to minetest.LIGHT_MAX causes undefined
+-- A value outside the range 0 to core.LIGHT_MAX causes undefined

 -- behavior.